find your perfect LLM program

 To study a law-related public health degree – for instance a combination degree like Public Health and Law – you would need a first degree in a social science subject or in medicine, science or nursing.
 In some universities, courses structured around healthcare ethics could accept a first degree in religious studies or philosophy.

-To do the LLM in Health or Medical Law, many institutions prefer you to have a qualifying first degree in law, which is a law degree that makes you eligible to go on to the other stages required to qualify as a solicitor or barrister.
+To do the LLM in Medical Law or an LLM in Health Care Law, many institutions prefer you to have a qualifying first degree in law, which is a law degree that makes you eligible to go on to the other stages required to qualify as a solicitor or barrister.
 If your first degree was not in law, you would need to take a law conversion qualification such as the Graduate Diploma in Law (GDL) or Common Practice Examination (CPE).
 If you don’t have a qualifying law degree and aren’t keen to go through the palaver of taking a law conversion course, again some institutions will consider your application if you have experience that is relevant to the program.

 In terms of the class of your first degree, most universities require you to hold a 2:1 (second class upper) but some may accept a minimum of 2:2 (second class lower.)